Streek/DataProject2/readme.md

 # Emergency Messages Classifier

+## About this project

+This project classifies emergency messages that were sent to and from emergency agencies like FEMA.
+The idea behind this is to make seeing what a message might be about without having to first read the whole message in context.
+In emergency situations messages sent be it from text, voice, etc. are all about speed.
+The longer it takes to quantify the content of a message the longer it takes for a responce to be made.
+The goal is to reduce the receipt to response time.

 ## Abstract

 This project is a very simple machine learning classifier using TF-IDF and a few other components to classify text messages that were sent during emergency situations.
 These situations could be fires, floods, etc. I am attempting to classify the text messages based on 36 unique criteria.